Special Thanks to Dr. Jim Hannum, Olympia

 |

-Northern Pacific North Coast Limited at Tacoma
+Northern Pacific 408 at Tacoma

 Jim Fredrickson.
 Courtesy of Washington State University Press.
 Published

-in "Railscapes: A Northern Pacific Brasspounder’s Album |
+in "Railscapes: A Northern Pacific Brasspounder’s Album" |

 Seattle to Hoquiam train at Olympia